 They sure knew how to pitch a film in the 60s.
-And for the most part, the pitch is justified as, although the film was made half-a-decade ago, it involves the viewers and teaches an important life lesson without the story becoming either boring or preachy.
+And for the most part, the pitch is justified as, although the film was made half a decade ago, it involves the viewers and teaches an important life lesson without the story becoming either boring or preachy.

-Directed by Frank McDonald, Raymie is a movie titled after its main character, a nine-year-old boy who is an avid fisherman with a big dream: catching a legendary giant barracuda know as Old Moe.
+Directed by Frank McDonald, Raymie is a movie titled after its main character, a nine-year-old boy who is an avid fisherman with a big dream: catching a legendary giant barracuda known as Old Moe.

 Raymie is played by David Ladd, an actor who won the Golden Globe award as the “Best Newcomer of 1958” and stars in some of the most prominent Coming-of-Age classic films from the period – The Sad Horse, A Dog of Flanders, and Misty.
-David is the son of one of America’s best known leading men — Alan Ladd.
+David is the son of one of America’s best-known leading men — Alan Ladd.
 David went on to become a teenage idol and later an executive for MGM.